GabeScott/standard-works-vault/General Conference/2003 April - You Are a Child of God.md

 Here we sing together those wonderful Primary songs.
 One that we sang when I was young went like this:

-Father, let thy light divine
+>Father, let thy light divine

-Shine on us, we pray.
+>Shine on us, we pray.

-Touch our eyes that we may see;
+>Touch our eyes that we may see;

-Teach us to obey.
+>Teach us to obey.

-Ours the sacred mission is
+>Ours the sacred mission is

-To bear thy message far.
+>To bear thy message far.

-The light of faith is in our hearts,
+>The light of faith is in our hearts,

-Truth our guiding star.
+>Truth our guiding star.

-(“The Light Divine,” Hymns, no. 305)
+>

 The words of that beautiful song were written by Matilda W. Cahoon, who was my day schoolteacher when I was a boy.

-You now have this beautiful Children’s Songbook filled with many kinds of music written just for you.
+You now have this beautiful *Children’s Songbook* filled with many kinds of music written just for you.
 Some of these songs have been sung today.
 We have all joined in singing that wonderful song which was written for you Primary children but which has come to be sung by the entire Church.
 It is such a beautiful song.
 And it speaks of such a great and wonderful truth.

-I am a child of God,
+>I am a child of God,

-And he has sent me here,
+>And he has sent me here,

-Has given me an earthly home
+>Has given me an earthly home

-With parents kind and dear.
+>With parents kind and dear.
+>

-Lead me, guide me, walk beside me,
+>Lead me, guide me, walk beside me,

-Help me find the way.
+>Help me find the way.

-Teach me all that I must do
+>Teach me all that I must do

-To live with him someday.
+>To live with him someday.

-(“I Am a Child of God,” Hymns, no. 301)
+>

 What a wonderful song that is.
 And what a great truth it teaches.
 You have an earthly father.
 He is your mother’s dear companion.
 I hope you love him and that you are obedient to him.
 But you have another father.
 That is your Father in Heaven.
 He is the Father of your spirit, just as your earthly father is the father of your body.
 And it is just as important to love and to obey your Father in Heaven as it is to love and obey your earthly father.